JuanArep/hello-service-CICDtest/README.md

 - Jenkins needs controlled elevated rights to:
     - restart/status the service via systemctl
     - write to /opt/apps/hello-service during deploy
-- We used sudoers rules to allow non-interactive sudo for the exact commands used (including args like --no-pager).
+- Used sudoers rules to allow non-interactive sudo for the exact commands used (including args like --no-pager).

 ### 7) How to run locally (developer sanity check)